nt-hn/CS350-BookSwap-Backend/README.md

 - `200 OK`: A list of all books (for `GET`).
 - `201 Created`: The created book object (for `POST`).
 - `400 Bad Request`: Validation errors.
-- `403 Forbidden`: Authentication credentials not provided or insufficient permissions.
+- `403 Forbidden`: Authentication credentials not provided.

 #### Example